Norms, expectations, & resources

 Current Graduate Students

 Kerri began her Masters in Biology at SCSU in Spring 2024.
-Her thesis research will focus on chytrid fungi and amphibian populations in Minnesota.
+Her thesis research will focus on how an amphibian's ecological niche affects the prevalence of chytrid fungi in populations in Minnesota.

 Email: kmbeers [at] go.stcloudstate.edu